ErasmusMC-Bioinformatics/WeFaceNano/README.md

 * Python 3.6 or higher
 * perl5
-* Biopython 1.70 or higher
+* Biopython 1.73 or higher
-* Django 2.0 or higher
+* Django 2.1.2 or higher
 * Albacore 2.3.4 or higher
 * Porechop 0.2.4 or higher
 * Canu 1.8 or higher
 * Minimap 2.15-r915 or higher
-* Miniasm 0.3-r178 or higher
+* Miniasm 0.3-r179 or higher
 * Racon 1.3.3 or higher
 * Resfinder database
+* Plasmidfinder
 * NCBI-BLAST+ 2.6.0 or higher
 * NCBI-BLAST 2 (version that includes blastall and formatdb needed to run resfinder)
 * NanoPlot 1.20.1 or higher